 One of the most common and heartbreaking topics I’m asked about is dealing with fathers who don’t see their kids regularly.
-A recent caller to The Emma Johnson Show had a typically devastating situation: Her 11 year-old-daughter’s father would go months without seeing the girl, and instead spent all his time with his new girlfriend.
+A recent caller to Like a Mother, had a typically devastating situation: Her 11 year-old-daughter’s father would go months without seeing the girl, and instead spent all his time with his new girlfriend.
 When the mom asked him why he didn’t return the daughter’s phone calls, he replied: “I don’t have anything to say.”

 I gave her some ideas about taking the issue to family court, and managing both the daughter’s and her own expectations (stop trying to control him – you can’t).
 But the advice the mom told me that was most surprising and helpful was this: